Harold Wilson: Personal life

-On New Year's Day 1940, in the chapel of Mansfield College, Oxford, he married Mary Baldwin, whom he remained married to until his death.
+On New Year's Day 1940, in the chapel of Mansfield College, Oxford, he married Mary Baldwin, to whom he remained married until his death.
 Mary Wilson became a published poet, and outlived her husband by 23 years.
 She died on 6 June 2018 at the age of 102.
 They had two sons, Robin and Giles (named after Giles Alington); Robin became a professor of mathematics, and Giles became a teacher and later a train driver.
 In their twenties, his sons were under a kidnap threat from the IRA because of their father's prominence.

 In April 2024 Joe Haines, who had served as Wilson's press secretary during his time as prime minister, revealed that Wilson had had an affair with Haines' deputy Janet Hewlett-Davies during his final two years in office.
 Hewlett-Davies died aged 85 in October 2023.
 Speaking on BBC Radio 4's Today programme, Wilson's former adviser Bernard Donoughue said the affair had provided "a little sunshine at sunset" for Wilson, who was becoming "increasingly paranoid about the security services", was dealing with political difficulties, and was possibly in the early stages of dementia.